What is the Google Display Network?

 Google claims that ‘The Google Display Network can help you reach people while they’re browsing their favorite websites, showing a friend a YouTube video, checking their Gmail account, or using mobile devices and apps.’

-The Google Display Network was created with one thing in mind: to give advertisers and marketers the ability to reach their target audience at the right time and the right place.
+The Google Display Network was created with one thing in mind.
+That is to give advertisers and marketers the ability to reach their target audience at the right time and the right place.

 According to Google, there are two ways to target potential customers: